jwmortensen/introduction-to-statistical-learning/README.md

 ### Introduction to Statistical Learning

-Introduction to Statistical Learning was a graduate level course at BYU based on _An Introduction to Statistical Learning_ by James, Witten, Hastie and Tibshirani.
+Introduction to Statistical Learning was a graduate level course based on _An Introduction to Statistical Learning_ by James, Witten, Hastie and Tibshirani.

 It consisted of multiple case studies where we analyzed a data set using a different method and either wrote a report or made a presentation of a summary of the problem and our findings.